Ann Arbor Senior Center

 Lunch & Learn

-Join Visiting Angels for this informational session.
-In this presentation, we will provide insight into why falls occur and the impact of falls on older adults.
-The information highlights risk factors that contribute to falls and offers tips to reduce those risks.
+Join Cross Country Mortgage and LIVGreat Real Estate for this informative and fun event!
 Light lunch provided.
 Located at the Ann Arbor Senior Center, 1320 Baldwin Ave.
 Preregistration required.
-Click here to register or call 734.794.6250.
+Click here or call 734.794.6250.
 Free of charge.

 Monthly Senior Support Programs